 So what message would be the most recommended?

-Along with Melbourne Massage and Treatment services, Thai Massage, Remedial Massage and Myotherapy soon are the most recommended services that Giovanni has to offer to improve the mobility of the body.
+Along with Melbourne Massage and Treatment services, Thai Massage, Remedial Massage, and Myotherapy are soon the most recommended services Giovanni offers to improve the body’s mobility.

-In regards the mobility training, Thai Yoga is also a really effective way to improve joint mobility, as these types of exercises focus primarily on improving joint mobility.
+Regarding mobility training, Thai Yoga is also an effective way to improve joint mobility, as these exercises focus primarily on improving joint mobility.

-What there is to take into consideration, is the patient presentation, medical history and pre-existent injuries.
+What there is to consider is the patient’s presentation, medical history and pre-existent injuries.

-If there are no major concerns I would suggest Thai Massage as the best approach.
+If there are no significant concerns, I suggest Thai Massage as the best approach.